Data-Advantage/vibestack/README.md

 VibeStack bridges the gap between your ideas and functional software by providing carefully crafted prompts for AI-powered design and development tools.
 Created by [Data Advantage](https://www.buildadataadvantage.com), we've helped many entrepreneurs launch successful micro-SaaS businesses without writing a single line of code.

+## ⚡ 5-Day Journey to Launch

+Transform your idea into reality with our proven framework:

+- **Day 1: [CREATE](1-create/README.md)** - Turn your idea into a working prototype with core functionality and key components.
+- **Day 2: [REFINE](2-refine/README.md)** - Gather feedback on your prototype and enhance your design and user experience.
+- **Day 3: [BUILD](3-build/README.md)** - Develop a complete application with all features, connected systems, and responsive design.
+- **Day 4: [POSITION](4-position/README.md)** - Craft your marketing message, landing page, and promotional materials to attract your audience.
+- **Day 5: [LAUNCH](5-launch/README.md)** - Deploy your application and start your promotional campaign to reach potential users.

 ## Our Proven Plan

 1. **Follow our structured 5-day workflow** - From concept to launch in one business week